-The Ordinary Time, or Kingdomtide, season this year kicks off with a direct challenge for us to take the Reign of God seriously.
+Ordinary Time continues with a direct challenge for us to take the Reign of God seriously.
 The call to lose our lives for the sake of the Gospel sounds like the opposite of abundant life, but Jesus asks us to believe in this counter-intuitive way of being, to love the Gospel above all things – including our own lives – and to give ourselves in service, sacrifice and simplicity in order to proclaim the message of God’s Reign through our lives, and to bring God’s grace and love to the world.

 May our worship give us the strength, courage and vision to embrace God’s Reign and to give our lives in service of it.